RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ### 3. parameter study
-In the computer simulation workflow, the parameters of the input data The same calculation may be repeated with some changes.
+In a computer simulation workflow, you may want to perform the same calculation over and over again, varying some of the input data parameters incrementally.

 WHEEL has a parameterStudy component (The following PS components) that supports such processing.